IvanZdanovich/notes/Testing/integrating-requirements-into-codebase.md

 ## Index Convention

-Indexes should be created following this template:
+Indexes should simplify the search of particular requirement.
+Each part of index should be defined in convention.
+In future it will allow to implement automatic verification of indeces.
+Here is an example of convention, and index template:

 - **Prefix**: Use a prefix to distinguish between UI and API requirements.
 - UI: `UI-`